docarray/docarray/docs/fundamentals/documentarray/parallelization.md

 So 144s, right?
 Yes, if we implement with `apply()`, it is around 144s.

 However, we can do better.
-What if we overlap the computation of CPU and GPU, the whole procedure is anyway GPU bounded.
-If we can make sure GPU works on every batch **right away** when it is ready, rather than waits until all batches are ready, then we can save a lot of time.
-To be precise, we should get 129s.
+What if we overlap the computation of CPU and GPU?
+The whole procedure is anyway GPU bounded.
+If we can make sure GPU works on every batch **right away** when it is ready from CPU, rather than waits until all batches are ready from CPU, then we can save a lot of time.
+To be precise, we could do it in _129s_.

 ```{admonition} Why 129s?
 Why not 128s
 :class: tip